inkVerb/Guru/301-shell/Lesson-06.md

 `gedit 06-while-question`

-*Note -z means "Zero" or "Zip" or "Zilch" for a variable that is empty (This is not the best way to do a -z test; it's simple to teach -z only for this lessin.)*
+*Note -z means "Zero" or "Zip" or "Zilch" for a variable that is empty (This is not the best way to do a -z test, but it's enough to make the point in Shell 301.)*

 `./06-while-question`